 1. Overall Commitment to Quality

-We promise to give accurate details of our services, who the services are for, and how we commit to quality and good practice for those services.
+We promise to give accurate details of our educational services, who they are intended for, and how we commit to quality and good practice in delivering these.
 The level and detail of the information we provide will be sufficient so that learners can clearly match their needs against the service that we offer.
 Information will be clearly stated, readily understood and easily accessible.
 We promise to maintain customer satisfaction by:

 - Having feedback mechanisms that elicit the views of our learners.